Spokane convention center

 REGUPOL vibration 300

-While the typical load on the isolation material was estimated with 300 psf, forklifts and trucks can enter the exhibition area with a total weight of up to 60,000 lbs (27,000 kg), which results in point loads of up to 80 psi.
+While the typical load on the isolation material was estimated with 300 psf, forklifts and trucks can enter the exhibition area with a total weight of up to 60,000 lbs (27,000 kg).
 Hence, not was the isolation product required to provide superior acoustic isolation, it was also required to withstand the high point loads without being damaged, and without allowing too much deflection to prevent potential cracking of the concrete topping.
 REGUPOL vibration 300 was found to be the best product out of the REGUPOL and REGUFOAM vibration product range.
 REGUPOL America provided all required acoustical and structural calculations and even carried out custom tests about the structural performance of the product at the above loads.
 This allowed Sparling and DCI to approve and use REGUPOL vibration 300 for this special project.

 It was a pleasure working with Michael Yantis and Andrew Boone (Sparling, now Stantec), as well as Justin Cook (DCI Engineers) on this project.
 Michael Yantis and his team were very helpful in providing the acoustical and structural requirements, leading the project team, and supervising the special calculations about the structural performance of the isolation materials used.